 The Saint Johns River is the longest river in Florida.
 The river is 310 miles long and begins south in Indian River county, and flows north to Mayport in Jacksonville, where is dumps into the Atlantic Ocean.
 It's been called the lazy river because it flows at a rate of 3 mph.
 There is only 30 ft. difference in elevation between the headwaters and the mouth of the river, Blue Springs is the largest spring on the St Johns River.

-The Florida manatee is a threatend species and is protected by federal and state law.
-Please avoid disturbing or harassing manatees whenever you discover that manatees are in the water near you.
+The Florida manatee is a threatened species and is protected by federal and state law.
+Please do not disturb or harass manatees.
 Harassment is defined as any activity that alters the animal's natural behavior.
 By altering the manatee's natural behavior, you may create the likelihood of danger that is bad for the animal and against the law.

 Look, but don't touch.
 Please don't feed manatees or give them water.
 If manatees become accustomed to being around humans, it can alter their behavior in the wild, perhaps causing them to lose their natural fear of boats and people, which may make them more susceptible to injury or death. .
-Do not pursue or chase a manatee if you see one while you are paddling, swimming, snorkeling, diving, or operating a boat.
+Do not pursue or chase a manatee.
 Never poke, prod or stab a manatee with your hands, feet or any object.
 If a manatee avoids you, do not chase the animal for a closer view.
 Give manatees space to move.
 Avoid isolating or singling out an individual manatee from its group and do not separate a cow and her calf.
 Keep hands and objects to yourself.
 Don't attempt to snag, hook, hold, grab, pinch, hit or ride a manatee.